Belgian Revolution: 1839 Treaty of London

 On 19 April 1839 the Treaty of London signed by the European powers (including the Netherlands) recognized Belgium as an independent and neutral country comprising West Flanders, East Flanders, Brabant, Antwerp, Hainaut, Namur, and Liège, as well as half of Luxembourg and Limburg.
 The Dutch army, however, held onto Maastricht, and as a result, the Netherlands kept the eastern half of Limburg and its large coalfields.

 Germany broke the treaty in 1914 when it invaded Belgium on 4 August and dismissed British protests over a "scrap of paper".
 Britain declared war on Germany the same day.

 Orangism

-As early as 1830 a movement started for the reunification of Belgium and the Netherlands, called Orangism (after the Dutch royal color of orange), which was active in Flanders and Brussels.
+As early as 1830 a movement started for the reunification of Belgium and the Netherlands, called Orangism (after the Dutch royal colour of orange), which was active in Flanders and Brussels.
 But industrial cities, like Liège, also had a strong Orangist faction.
 The movement met with strong disapproval from the authorities.
 Between 1831 and 1834, 32 incidents of violence against Orangists were mentioned in the press and in 1834 Minister of Justice Lebeau banned expressions of Orangism in the public sphere, enforced with heavy penalties.